Steve Davis

 BirthdayAug.
 22, 1957

 BiographySteve Davis (born 22 August 1957) is an English retired professional snooker player who is currently a commentator, DJ, electronic musician and author.
-He dominated professional snooker in the 1980s, when he reached eight World Snooker Championship finals in nine years, won six world titles and held the world number one ranking for seven consecutive seasons.
-He won 28 ranking titles during his career, placing him fifth on the all-time list, behind Ronnie O'Sullivan (41), Stephen Hendry (36), John Higgins (33) and Judd Trump (30).
-The first player to make an officially recognised maximum break in professional competition, at the 1982 Classic, he was also the first to earn £1 million in career prize money.
+He first turned professional in 1978 and dominated the sport in the 1980s, when he reached eight World Snooker Championship finals in nine years, won six world titles and held the world number one ranking for seven consecutive seasons.
+He also won the UK Championship six times and the Masters three times for a total of 15 Triple Crown titles, placing him third all time.
+He won a total of 28 ranking titles during his career, placing him fifth on the all-time list.
 He is the only snooker player to have won the BBC Sports Personality of the Year Award, which he received in 1988.
+He was made an MBE in the 1988 Birthday Honours and elevated to OBE in the 2000 New Year Honours.

 Davis became widely known for his role in one of snooker's most famous matches, the 1985 World Championship final.
-Then the defending champion, he took an 8–0 lead over Dennis Taylor in the best-of-35-frame final, but Taylor recovered to tie the scores at 11–11, 15–15 and 17–17.
+Then the defending champion, he led Dennis Taylor 9–1 in the best-of-35-frame final, but Taylor recovered to tie the scores at 11–11, 15–15 and 17–17.
 The 68-minute deciding frame ended in a dramatic battle on the last black ball that attracted 18.5 million viewers in the UK, still the largest British television audience for any broadcast after midnight and any broadcast on BBC Two.
 Taylor potted the black to win the only world title of his career.
 Davis's terse responses in post-match interviews became the basis for a recurring caricature on the satirical British television show Spitting Image, which gave him the sardonic nickname "Interesting".

-In addition to his six world titles, Davis won the UK Championship six times and the Masters three times for a total of 15 Triple Crown titles, placing him third behind O'Sullivan (23) and Hendry (18).
-During the 1987–88 season, he became the first player to win all three Triple Crown events in a single season, a feat that only two other players, Hendry and Mark Williams, have since matched.
+Davis was the first player to make an officially recognised maximum break in professional competition, which he achieved at the 1982 Classic, and was also the first to earn £1 million in career prize money.
+During the 1987–88 season, he became the first player to win all three Triple Crown events in a single season, a feat that only two other players have matched.
 He won his last major title at the 1997 Masters, aged 39, but continued to compete at a high level and was still a top-16 ranked player at age 50.
-He made the last of his 30 Crucible appearances in 2010, aged 52, when he eliminated the defending world champion John Higgins to become the oldest world quarter-finalist since 1983.
+He made the last of his 30 Crucible appearances in 2010, aged 52, becoming the oldest world quarter-finalist since 1983.
 He retired at the end of the 2015–16 season, after 38 seasons on the professional tour, but remains active as a commentator and analyst for the BBC's snooker coverage.
-He was made an MBE in the 1988 Birthday Honours and elevated to OBE in the 2000 New Year Honours.

 Outside snooker, Davis competed in nine-ball pool tournaments, which included representing Europe in the Mosconi Cup eleven consecutive times between 1994 and 2004.
 A keen chess and poker player, he served as president of the British Chess Federation between 1996 and 2001 and competed in televised poker tournaments.
 In 2013, he featured as a contestant on I'm a Celebrity...Get Me Out of Here!, an ITV reality television series.
-A fan of progressive rock, he has an ongoing career as a radio broadcaster, club DJ and musician; with Kavus Torabi and Michael J. York, he co-founded the electronic music band the Utopia Strong, with which he has recorded two albums.
+A fan of progressive rock, he has an ongoing career as a radio broadcaster, club DJ and musician; with Kavus Torabi and Michael J. York, he co-founded the electronic music band the Utopia Strong, with which he has recorded several albums.
 He has authored and co-authored books on snooker, chess, cooking and music, as well as three autobiographies.

 Biography from the Wikipedia article Steve Davis.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.